 Other conditions with symptoms similar to those of Alzheimer's disease may include:

-Alzheimer's disease gets worse over time, but the course of the disease varies from person to person.
-Some people may still be able to function relatively well until late in the course of the disease.
+Alzheimer's disease gets worse over time.
+But the course of the disease varies from person to person.
+Some people may still be able to function fairly well until later in the course of the disease.
 Others may lose the ability to do everyday activities very early on.